Jeanette Lee: Career

-Lee started playing pool in 1989.
+Lee was born to Korean-immigrant parents in Brooklyn in 1971.
+She attended the Bronx High School of Science before dropping out, finished 2 1/2 years of college, majoring in Early Childhood Development, before deciding to go full time after making a career in billiards, earning money as a teenager by nannying and waitressing to pay for her table time.
+Lee started playing pool in 1989, after watching pro George Makula at Chelsea Billiards in Manhattan.
+She began her career playing in the local and regional scenes of New York City, including the Howard Beach Billiard Club in Queens, owned by music producer Gabe Vigorito, who first compared her demeanor to a black widow spider and financed her early tournament expenses.
 She went on to rank as the No. 1 female pool player in the world during the 1990s, and received the Women's Professional Billiard Association (WPBA) Sportsperson of the Year Award in 1998.
-She was three times runner-up at the World Nine-ball Championships (women's), from 1993–96.
+She was three times runner-up at the World Nine-ball Championships (women's), from 1993 to 1996.
+She is also a US Open 9-ball Champion, WPBA National Champion, McDermott 8-ball bar-table world champion, National 3-cushion Billiard Champion, and Trick Shot World Champion.
 In addition to many top finishes on the WPBA Tour, she won the gold medal for the United States at the 2001 World Games in Akita, Japan, and won the ladies' US$25,000 winner-take-all Tournament of Champions twice, in 1999 and 2003.
-Lee also wrote The Black Widow's Guide to Killer Pool.
+Lee also co-wrote The Black Widow's Guide to Killer Pool.

-In 2001, Lee challenged Efren Reyes to a -to-13 exhibition match at nine-ball, in Manila, Philippines, but lost 4-13.
+In 2001, Lee challenged Efren Reyes to a -to-13 exhibition match at nine-ball, in Manila, Philippines, but lost 4–13.

-For 2007, she was ranked #4 in Pool & Billiard Magazine's "Fans' Top 20 Favorite Players" poll.

 In 2013, Lee was inducted into the Billiard Congress of America Hall of Fame.

+In 2015, was inducted into the Asian Hall of Fame based in Seattle, Washington.

+In 2017, was inducted into the Women's Professional Billiards Association Hall of Fame.

+In 2022, ESPN made a 30 for 30 documentary on Jeanette's story, called “Jeanette Lee Vs”, sharing her beginnings, her journey with Stage 4 Ovarian Cancer, and how her experiences have built her into who she is today.

+Lee voices a fictionalized version of herself in the 2025 Adult Swim original series Haha, You Clowns.